alchemis/Balatrostuck/README.md

 Every card rank has its own consumable, allowing you to level your 3s, Aces and 4s just like your Straights and Flushes!

-Unlike planets the Zodiac cards don't (just) increase their values, instead granting them new effects!
+Unlike planets the Zodiac cards don't directly increase their values, instead granting them new effects!
 Boost your luck-based effects with 8s, gain money with Queens and retrigger played 2s; each number now has their own set of synergies you can build atop of, allowing for many more builds and combinations.

 <img width="219" height="359" alt="image" src="https://github.com/user-attachments/assets/37ac8f42-1182-49bd-ba0a-dcc2b59217ba" />
 <img width="301" height="202" alt="image" src="https://github.com/user-attachments/assets/a4afd903-0f14-4976-b198-512d24bd948e" />